 Using your flashing pail, hold your paint gun against it and push the “safety off” button.
 This will allow the flushing fluid to run through the system thereby cleaning it in the process.
 Run the cleaning fluid in the system until it becomes clear then let go of the trigger.
 You can mix the flushing fluid with soap or thinner depending on the type of paint you used.

-The final step of cleaning involves turning the prime valve down so that the flushing fluid runs to all the other parts of the paint sprayer.
+The final step of cleaning involves turning the prime valve down so that the flushing fluid runs to all the other parts of the airless sprayer.
 Let the fluid circulate for approximately 3 minutes before turning it down.

 3. Finishing

 Finish by assembling the detached parts.
 Start with the filter bowl and tighten it back in place using your hand.
-Proceed to the gun handle and to any other part that might have been detached from your paint sprayer.
+Proceed to the spray gun handle and to any other part that might have been detached from your paint sprayer.

 After fixing all the parts, you can test that your paint sprayer is working by running water through the system.
 Turn the power on and apply pressure on the trigger then observe what happens.
 Once satisfied that your paint sprayer is in good condition, gently wipe its exterior parts using a clean damp cloth soaked in water and washing detergents.
-You should then return the airless paint sprayer to its position in your workshop for storage in readiness for the next project.
+You should then return the airless sprayer to its position in your workshop for storage in readiness for the next project.

 Method 2